JonQuxBurton/MobileMicroservicesSample/README.md

 ## Testing Goals

-The goals of the tests are to ensure that the system is Reliable, Robust, Modifiable and Understandable.
+The goals of the tests are to ensure that the system is Reliable, Robust, Modifiable, Understandable and has acceptable Performance.
 * Reliable - the users can use the system as intended and without encountering bugs.
 * Robust - the system operates for an extended period of time without crashing.
 * Modifiable - the system can be adapted to meet future requirements.
 * Understandable - the system design is not more complicated than it needs to be.
+* Performance - the system has acceptable performance.

 ## Testing Strategy